PayamProgramming/PayamProgramming/README.md

 - 👋 Hi, I’m Payam Aghaei
 - 👀 I’m interested in java projects and cryptocurency projects
 - 🌱 I’m currently learning spring , java-mobile , jsp , ajax
-- 💞️ I’m looking to collaborate on a social media project
+- 💞️ I’m looking to collaborate on a java projects
+-
 - 📫 How to reach me payamaghaei22@gmail.com

 <!---